 Command Line Tools#

-OpenMDAO has a number of command line tools that are available via the openmdao
+OpenMDAO has a number of command line tools that are available at your operating system command prompt via the openmdao

 command.